YOUNG LEADERS

 The Young Leaders Summer Institute (YLSI) is a civic education program designed to prepare rising generations to defend, strengthen and improve democracy.

-Over the course of the program, YLSI Fellows learn about threats to democracy and global and historic democratic contexts, as well as develop civic leadership skills.
+Over the course of the program, YLSI Fellows learn about threats to democracy, discuss global and historic democratic contexts, and develop their civic leadership skills.

 YLSI Fellows will: